Kucoin/kucoin-api-docs-hf/source/localizable/index.html.md

 Msg | Reason of failure |

-## Cancellation of high-frequency orders by orderId
+## Cancellation of orders by orderId
 ```json
 // response
 {